abrazinskas/machine-learning-data-pipeline/README.md

 ### Intermediate format ###

-The MLDP restricts the format of data-chunks that travel along the pipeline to be **dictionaries of numpy arrays** of arbitrary types and shapes, with the following rational:
+The MLDP restricts the format of data-chunks that travel along the pipeline to be specific objects.
+Essentially, they contain **dictionaries of numpy arrays** of arbitrary dtypes and shapes, except the first dimension corresponding to the values chunk size.
+The rationale of the format is the following:

-1. Potential to apply fast vectorized operations on numpy arrays.
-2. Code re-usability of steps.
+1. Code re-usability of steps.
 Namely, if a step is implemented once, it can be re-used in different projects regardless of input data format (under mild assumptions).
+2. Potential to apply fast vectorized operations on numpy arrays.

 Data-chunks have **field_names** (dict keys) corresponding to data attributes (e.g. "text_ids", "texts", "labels").
 And **field_values** (dict values) corresponding to data-unit values, for example the actual *text ids* or *text* strings.
 While *field_values* are restricted to be numpy arrays, their actual elements can be of arbitrary types, and thus any data can be frames easily into the format.